Book Launch - Dr James L Smith

 Research Theme: Making Ireland

-Event Type: Alumni, Arts and Culture, Library, Public, Special events
+Event Category: Alumni, Arts and Culture, Library, Public, Special events

 Type of Event: One-time event